Software QA and Testing Less-Frequently-Asked-Questions

 With agile software development approaches, test effort estimations may be unnecessary if pure test-driven development is utilized.
 However, it is not uncommon to have a mix of some automated positive-type unit tests, along with some type of separate manual or automated functional testing.
 In general, agile-based projects by their nature will not be heavily dependent on large one-shot testing efforts, since they emphasize the construction of releasable software in very short iteration cycles.
 These smaller multiple test effort estimates may not be as difficult to estimate and the impact of inaccurate estimates will be less severe.

-For an interesting view of the problem of test estimation, see the comments on Martin Fowler's web site indicating that, for many large systems, "testing and debugging is impossible to schedule".
+For an interesting view of the problem of test estimation, see the comments on Martin Fowler's web site indicating that, for many large systems, "testing and debugging is impossible to schedule" (see sixth paragraph in the article).